SmingHub/Sming/Sming/Arch/Esp8266/Components/gdbstub/README.rst

 -  Linux: A version of this should be available in ``$ESP_HOME/xtensa-lx106-elf/bin/xtensa-lx106-elf-gdb``

--  Windows: At time of writing, UDK doesn’t provide a GDB application
+-  Windows: At time of writing, UDK doesn't provide a GDB application
    - Download and run the executable installer at `SysProgs <http://gnutoolchains.com/esp8266/>`__

    - Copy the